Description:

 This indicator measures the proportion of establishments in Scotland with skills under-utilisation using the Employer Skills Survey (ESS).

 The headline figure presented is the incidence of skills under-utilisation.
-In the Scottish ESS 2020, under-use of skills was measured by asking employers how many staff, if any, had both qualifications and skills more advanced than required for their current job role.
+In the UK ESS 2022, under-use of skills was measured by asking employers how many staff, if any, had both qualifications and skills more advanced than required for their current job role.
 It should be noted that the survey can only capture what employers are aware of and report.

 The indicator provides a measure of skills under-utilisation within Scotland.
 This helps to inform policy, planning and service delivery and deliver on our strategic priorities of improving productivity and Inclusive Growth.